-The Faroe islands waterfall Bøsdalafossur is the waterfall that flows from the lake Leitisvatn/Sørvágsvatn and into the Atlantic ocean.
+Bøsdalafossur is the waterfall that flows from the lake Leitisvatn/Sørvágsvatn and directly into the Atlantic Ocean.
 It has a height of 30 meters.
-Geituskoradrangur is the beautiful sea stack that can be seen from the same view-point as Bøsdalafossur
+Geituskoradrangur is the beautiful sea stack that can be seen from the same view-point of Bøsdalafossur.

 When you arrive right at the edge of Bøsdalafossur, you can see ruins from buildings that the British left behind in Vágar after World War II.
-During the war, there were several thousand British soldiers in the Faroe Islands, especially in Vágar.
-The British built the airport, which was extended in 2011.
+During the war, there were thousands of British soldiers in the Faroe Islands, especially in Vágar.
+The British first built the airport.

-At the end of Leitisvatn/Sørvágsvatn there are a lot of great sightseeing opportunities:
+At the end of Leitisvatn/Sørvágsvatn there are great sightseeing opportunities:

-The lake above the sea – and don’t forget the viewpoint for the optical illusion where Leitisvatn/Sørvágsvatn looks like it is floating high above the sea.
+Leitisvatn/Sørvágsvatn – and don’t forget the viewpoint for the optical illusion where Leitisvatn/Sørvágsvatn lake looks like it is floating high above the sea – the lake above the ocean.